stringparser/runtime/README.md

 ## why

-There are several ways to manage complexity for asynchronous functions, ones are better than others for some use-cases and sometimes with callbacks is more than enough.
+There are several ways to manage complexity for asynchronous functions.
+Ones are better than others for some use-cases and sometimes with callbacks is more than enough.
 But we all want to avoid callback hell and reuse as much as possible.